microbial-pangenomes-lab/microGWAS/README.md

     ln -s /fast-storage/miniconda3/envs/eggnog-mapper/lib/python3.9/site-packages/data/ data/eggnog-mapper

+> [!NOTE]
-Note: the above path would likely be different in your system.
+> the above path would likely be different in your system.
 The best way to get these files is to install `eggnog-mapper` using a `conda` environment and then use the `download_eggnog_data.py` command.

 If you do not have the eggnog-db downloaded, activate the `microGWAS` envioronment and run the following command: